 - Keep your car locked at all times.

 - Avoid flashing cash or valuables.

-- Call the PSD for a personal safety escort if you feel concerned for your safety while on/near campus.
+- Call the Public Safety Department for a personal safety escort if you feel concerned for your safety while on/near campus.

 Rape and Sexual Assault Prevention

-Rape and Sexual assault are not topics people want to talk about, but they are realities in our society.
+Unfortunately, rape and sexual assault are realities in our society.
 Berklee takes pride in its commitment to maintaining and promoting the safety and security of all members of the college community.
 Here are some facts about rape and sexual assault you should know:

 - No means no!
 No one deserves or asks to be raped or assaulted.